cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 `uclibc` in case of the binary _circled_).
 The effective assembly instructions of the function itself have not been traced, due to the hooking mode `skip`.
 Instead [Morion](https://github.com/pdamian/morion) injected some instructions to mimic some of the function's side-effects.
-Since we used an abstract function hook, the only modelled side-effect corresponds to setting the correct return value(s).
+Since we used an abstract function hook (`hooks:lib:func_hook:`), the only modelled side-effect corresponds to setting the correct return value(s).
 For the ARMv7 architecture that we target, a function's return value is generally stored in register `r0` (and potentially `r1`).
-This is exactly what instructions `0x1000` - `0x1010` are used for.
-[Morion](https://github.com/pdamian/morion) injected assembly instructions to move the effective concrete return value of function `fclose` (here `0` for a successful closure of the corresponding file stream) to the return register(s).
+This is exactly what instructions `0x1000` - `0x100c` are used for.
+[Morion](https://github.com/pdamian/morion) injected assembly instructions to move the effective concrete return value of function `fclose` (here `0`, meaning a successful closure of the corresponding file stream) to the return register(s).
 ```
 [...]
 [2023-11-30 12:47:36] [DEBG] 0x0000d03c (08 00 a0 e1): mov r0, r8              #